 Targets: All the muscles along your neck, traps, upper back and spine.

-How to do a Kneeling Posterior Neck Stretch:
+How To Do A Kneeling Posterior Neck Stretch

 Start in an upright kneeling position, seated on your heels.